 - 200 British Cemetery Road

 Teeter’s is tucked into the trees down British Cemetery Road, near the heart of the village.
+It is family-owned and operated since 1976.
 It offers two full hookup sites, sites with electricity and water hookup and tent sites.
 Hot showers, grills and picnic tables are available.
 It’s open March through November.
 Reservations are recommended.

 The Bluff Shoal